stellar/supercluster/doc/missions.md

 ## MissionSimulatePubnetTier1Perf

-Stress test a network of simulated Tier1 topology and report maximum achieved throughput.
+Stress test a network of simulated Tier1 topology with classic traffic and report maximum achieved throughput.

 ## MissionSorobanLoadGeneration